odow/StochOptFormat/README.md

 Instead, we evaluate the policy by means of an _out-of-sample_ simulation.

-Solution algorithms should report: (i) the cumulative objective value of each scenario, as well as the stage objective and all primal (and dual, if applicable ) values for the decision variables in each node of the scenario.
+Solution algorithms should report:

+- the cumulative objective value of each scenario
+- the stage objective for each node in the scenario
+- all primal (and dual, if applicable
+) values for the decision variables in each node of the scenario

 ## FAQ